Coffee-fueled-deadlines/OSRSBytes/README.md

 # In addition, all items can be called by Item ID as well
 print('Item Name:',       items.getName('1213'))
 print('Sell Average:',    items.getSellAverage('1213'))

+# Lets update all of the item information after some time has passed
+items.update()

+# Lets get some new, up-to-date information
+print('Sell Average:', items.getSellAverage('rune dagger')
 ```

 ### Contributing